2026–27 Federal Budget: What It Means for Australian Crypto Investors

 Residential property negative gearing is being limited to new builds.
 Established residential property losses can no longer offset salary income from 1 July 2027, with existing properties grandfathered.

-Why it matters for crypto
+Why it matters for crypto?

 Many sophisticated investors in our community run blended portfolios, with crypto alongside property.
 Property has historically been a tax-effective wealth-building vehicle in Australia partly because of negative gearing.
 That advantage is being significantly reduced for new acquisitions of established stock.